chainwayxyz/citrea-docs/community/citrea-meetups/resources.md

 # Resources for Meetups

-We deeply value the content quality & speaker knowledge for Citrea meetups.
+We deeply value the content quality & speaker knowledge for Citrea Meetups.
 Therefore, here are some helpful topics & links that you and the speaker can utilize for the meetups.
 While they're available to be used in the meetup, preparing an original talk is **quite encouraged**.
 You can make a copy of below and edit from there.

 ### Sample Slides